BANZAI or BONSAI?

 2nd half

 Some of the pressure on Japan is self inflicted.
-They make a total Horlicks of a line out, Slade angles a kick to the corner that Freeman reaches and throws a cheeky one handed pass to Furbank who walks in.
+They make a total Horlicks of a lineout, Slade angles a kick to the corner that Freeman reaches and throws a cheeky one handed pass to Furbank who walks in.
 Smith misses the conversion.
 40-7.

 Cheeky boy

-They may be under pressure and have limited possession but when they secure the ball Japan do look good.
+They may be under pressure and have limited possession but when they secure the ball Japan look good.
 They play with pacy phases, great angles and confident offloads.
 None more so when they start an attack in their own half and break the line with Osada’s run that is halted by Smith.
 However, they keep the ball alive and it goes through more hands to find Himeno who cuts a lovely angle to dive over.
 45-14.
 The game is all but over but for a change England finish strongly adding two more tries.
 The first by replacement Roebuck and LCD grabs his second.
 Smith converts both and the final score is 59-14.

 SUMMARY